dmidlo/histdata.com-tools/docs/temporal-orchestration-operations.md

   --schedule-key eurusd-cache --request-json request.json --json
 ```

+Use `jobs preflight --no-overlap --schedule-key <key> --request-json request.json`
+before a serialized scheduled submission when the caller should skip wasted work
+instead of discovering the duplicate at submit time.
+Use
-Use `jobs list --schedule-key <key> --active` to find the non-terminal job that
+`jobs list --schedule-key <key> --active` to inspect the non-terminal job that
-would block a scheduled `--no-overlap` submission.
-Jobs that rely on the fallback
+would block the submission.
+Jobs that rely on the fallback request fingerprint
-request fingerprint can be found with `--schedule-fingerprint sha256:...`.
+can be found with `--schedule-fingerprint sha256:...`. `jobs inspect --json`
-`jobs inspect --json` includes a `schedule_identity` object with the key or
+includes a `schedule_identity` object with the key or fingerprint,
-fingerprint, active/terminal state, and whether the job currently blocks a
+active/terminal state, and whether the job currently blocks a duplicate
-duplicate submission.
+submission.

 The workflow ID format is `histdatacom-<request_id>`.